-According to Jon Weiler, executive director of the memorial park, people came from all over the country for the working dog memorial dedication, which took place in June 2018.
-This included three Korean War vets who discovered that they had served in the same unit at the same location, but during three different years.
+A committee of Vietnam veterans, including war dog handlers, helped conceive of the memorial.
+On the day it was dedicated, in June 2018, people from across the country attended.
+Coincidentally, the attendees included three Korean War vets who discovered that they had served in the same unit at the same location, but during three different years.
 Remarkably, they had all handled the same dog.

 March Field Air Museum War Dog Memorial

-Two-thousand people attended the dedication of the memorial, and every year the museum hosts a War Dog Remembrance Day, which brings together veterans, retired war dog handlers, K-9 handlers, and others who want to pay tribute.
-Sometimes, even retired war dogs are in attendance.
+Two-thousand people attended the memorial’s dedication, and every year the museum hosts a War Dog Remembrance Day, which brings together veterans, retired war dog handlers and dogs, and police K-9 handlers.

 Hartsdale Pet Cemetery and Crematory

 Perhaps one of the most moving sites at Hartsdale is the War Dog Memorial, a 10-foot-high granite monument depicting a German Shepherd Dog with a Red Cross blanket over his back.
 A dented helmet and a canteen lie at his feet.
 Johnson, the cemetery’s founder, pitched the idea of the memorial to plot holders in 1919, as a tribute to WWI dogs.
-Walter Buttendorf designed the monument and Robert Caterson sculpted it.
 Representatives of the nations that fought in the “Great War” attended the memorial’s unveiling in 1923.

 If you plan to visit one of the Smithsonian Institution‘s museums, stop and see Sgt.
-Stubby at the Arts and Industries Building.
-Called the mascot of the 102nd Infantry of the American Expeditionary Forces’ 26th Yankee Division in World War I, Stubby turned out to be so much more than that.
-The dog, of unknown breed, showed up at training camp one day and became so popular with the soldiers that he even trained alongside them.
-When it was time to ship out, Stubby was smuggled aboard with the troops.
-He proved himself to be a real canine hero on the battlefield: locating soldiers lost on the field; alerting troops to a gas attack; and even capturing a German soldier, for which he earned his sergeant stripes.
+Stubby at the National Museum of American History in Washington, D.C.
+Stubby was the mascot of the 102nd Infantry of the American Expeditionary Forces’ 26th Yankee Division in World War I.

+One day, a brindle puppy with a short tail showed up at a WWI training camp and became so popular with the soldiers that he trained alongside them, even learning a modified dog salute.
+When it was time to ship out for France, the troops smuggled Stubby onboard.
+He became a real canine hero on the battlefield: locating lost soldiers; alerting troops to a gas attack; and capturing a German soldier, for which he earned his sergeant stripes.

-Stubby returned home to a hero’s welcome — he visited the White House, met Gen. John J. Pershing, and was honored with parades.
-When he died in 1926, he was stuffed, mounted, and lent to the American Red Cross Museum.
-Today, he proudly stands, along with the medals he won for bravery, at the Smithsonian.
+Stubby returned home to a hero’s welcome — he visited the White House, met Gen. John J. Pershing, and was honored in a parade.
+When he died in 1926, he was stuffed, and today he stands, along with the medals he won for bravery, at the Smithsonian.
 He’s also a movie star: “Sgt.
 Stubby: An American Hero,” a computer-animated film, was released in April 2018.

 Hollywood Forever Cemetery, founded in 1899, is known as the final resting place of many movie stars and other industry bigwigs.
 One of its most endearing memorials honors a canine star, Toto, from the 1939 film “The Wizard of Oz.”
 Toto’s real name was Terry, and she was a female Cairn Terrier raised on the San Fernando Valley, Calif., ranch of dog trainer Carl Spitz.
 She was buried on the ranch in 1945, but when the Ventura Freeway was built, the ranch — along with Toto’s grave — was bulldozed.